ai-cfia/dev-rel-docs/Tooling/Why-Open-Source-development.md

 ## Specifics to our situation

-### Dependency to OpenSource
+### Dependency to Open Source

-We already depend heavily on opensource tools with open development and user-contributed work, whether it is [Visual Studio Code](https://github.com/microsoft/vscode), [Bicep configuration files](https://github.com/Azure/bicep), [Jupyter
+We already depend heavily on open source tools with open development and user-contributed work, whether it is [Visual Studio Code](https://github.com/microsoft/vscode), [Bicep configuration files](https://github.com/Azure/bicep), [Jupyter